 Breaking her pelvis in a riding accident Sophie was immobilized for a while but took up painting and established herself as a wildlife artist.

 After meeting her husband at an archery match Sophie settled down to concentrate on writing, looking for true stories that could be adapted for the screen.
-She has just published Funnily Enough about her life in Gloucestershire and is planning the sequel Never Enough.
-She is soon to bring out Ride the Wings of Morning and Life on an Africa Farm, which are both set in Southern Africa.
-She is currently writing a filmography on the making of Swallows and Amazons and the screenplay of Makarongo’s War.
+She has published Funnily Enough about her life in Gloucestershire and Ride the Wings of Morning set in Southern Africa.
+She is currently writing a pair of historical novels.
+Her filmography, The Making of Swallows and Amazons (1974)’ is published by the Lutterworth Press and available here.

 Sophie travels widely.
 She has driven through twenty different African countries and ridden horses across the Namib Desert, the Masai Mara and the Okavango Delta.
-She recently rode from Addis Ababa up to the Blue Nile in Ethiopia and through Cappadocia in Turkey.
-In 2009 she rode across South America in 19 days and is planning a ride of 1000miles through Patagonia in 2012.
+She rode from Addis Ababa up to the Blue Nile in Ethiopia and through Cappadocia in Turkey.
+In 2009 she rode across South America in 19 days and is planning a 6th ride in southern Botswana.

-Sophie is a founder and trustee of the Waterberg Welfare Society Trust, a charity set up to address HIV/AIDS in rural South Africa .
-She has a BA Hons in Anthropology, is a fellow of the Endangered Wildlife Trust, an intercessor for CHM, a speaker for Bible Society, a Director of Witness Films Ltd and a member of The Drapers Company, which was recently used as locations for ‘The Kings Speech’.
+Sophie is a founder and trustee of the Waterberg Welfare Trust .
+She has a BA Hons in Anthropology, is a fellow of the Endangered Wildlife Trust, an intercessor for CHM, a speaker for Bible Society, a Director of Witness Films Ltd and a member of The Drapers Company, which was used as locations for ‘The Kings Speech’.

 Sophie lives with her husband on the south coast of England.
-They have three grown children, three boats and constant building projects.
+They have three grown children, two boats and constant building projects.